google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ![The number block has an input for a user to type a number](./number_block.png)

-Like the `text` block, you can use `getFieldValue`.
-Unlike the text block, you don't need to wrap it in additional quotation marks, because in the JSON code, it won't be a string.
+Like the `text` block, the `math_number` block can use `getFieldValue`.
+Unlike the text block, the function doesn't need to wrap it in additional quotation marks, because in the JSON code, it won't be a string.

-However, like all generated code and as with `null` above, we need to return the code as a string from the generator.
+However, like all generated code and as with `null` above, the function needs to return the code as a string from the generator.

 ```js
 jsonGenerator['math_number'] = function(block) {